jlewicki/tree_state_machine/README.md

 See [Message Handlers](#Message-Handlers) to see how to use the state builder.

 ### Child States
 A state can be defined as a child of another state by specifying `parent` when the state is declared.
+If a state does not handle a message, the parent state will have an opportunity to handle it.

-Once a state has been assigned a parent, the parent state must define which of its child states must be entered when the parent is entered using `initialChild`.
+Once a state has
+been assigned a parent, the parent state must define which of its child states must be entered when the parent is entered using `initialChild`.
 ```dart